moonbuggy/GPIO-power-switch/README.md

 > [!NOTE]
 > The connecting cable between the two boards is not straight-through in this
-> layout.Routing tracks on the prototype board is easier if the two boards are
+> layout.
+Routing tracks on the prototype board is easier if the two boards are
 > independent of each other in that regard, leaving the cable to handle routing
 > between them.